Murwab: Discovery and excavations

 Murwab was discovered by a Danish archaeological team headed by Geoffrey Bibby in 1959.
-Under the leadership of C. Hardy-Guilbert, a French team excavated the site in 1984.
+A French team led by C. Hardy-Guilbert excavated the site in 1984.
 This was followed by an archaeological team led by Alexandrine Guérin in 2009.

 Findings

 Wares

 Excavators discovered 6,948 potsherds at the site.
-Most of the potsherds dated to 805–885 AD and they were divided into groups of glazed wares and common wares.
-Of the 6,948 potsherds, common wares comprised 4,697 sherds whereas glazed wares accounted for the other 2,251 sherds.
+Most of the potsherds dated to 805–885 AD and were divided into groups of glazed wares and common wares.
+Common wares comprised 4,697 of the sherds and glazed wares accounted for the other 2,251 sherds.
 A study conducted by Faisal Al-Nuaimi and Alexandrine Guérin hypothesizes that the villagers were sold the wares in exchange for their pearls.

 Most common wares are characteristically defined by their round shapes.
 At least 18% of the common ceramics carried traces of attempted repair.
-Scattered hearths containing bitumen traces found in ruined houses indicate that they were repaired in situ.
+Scattered hearths containing bitumen traces found in ruined houses indicate that they were repaired on site.

-Al-Nuaimi and Guerin contrasted the glazed wares, varying in design and color, with those found at the archaeological site of Susa in present-day Iran.
+Al-Nuaimi and Guerin contrasted the glazed wares –varying in design and color– with those found at the archaeological site of Susa in present-day Iran.
 They hypothesized that a portion of the glazed wares may have been imported directly from Susa.
 They further remarked that some of the glazed wares dating to the eighth and ninth centuries may have been derived from Basra and Samarra.
 The study noted the absence of Chinese wares, which are commonly found in other archaeological sites in Qatar.